 It also covers complexity models, agile approaches, and stakeholder management along with cultural sensitivity and what to do when cultures collide.
 Making Sense of Change Management remains essential reading for anyone who is currently part of, or leading, a change initiative.

-Online supporting resources include lecture slides, making this an ideal textbook for those teaching MBA or graduate students about leading or managing change.
+Downloadable supporting resources include lecture slides, and an international case study pack, making this an ideal textbook for those teaching MBA or graduate students about leading or managing change.

 SECTION ONE: The underpinning theory